ClimbsRocks/auto_ml/docs/source/api_docs_for_geeks.rst

   :param type_of_estimator: Whether you want a classifier or regressor
   :type type_of_estimator: 'regressor' or 'classifier'
-  :param column_descriptions: A key/value map noting which column is ``'output'``, along with any columns that are ``'nlp'`` or ``'categorical'``.
+  :param column_descriptions: A key/value map noting which column is ``'output'``, along with any columns that are ``'nlp'``, ``'date'``, ``'ignore'``, or ``'categorical'``.
 See below for more details.
-  :type column_descriptions: dictionary, where each attribute name represents a column of data that will be present in at least some of the rows of training data, and each value describes that column as being either ['categorical', 'output', 'nlp', or 'continuous'].
-Note that 'continuous' data does not need to be labeled as such (all columns are assumed to be continuous unless labeled otherwise), and 'nlp' support is not included yet.
+  :type column_descriptions: dictionary, where each attribute name represents a column of data that will be present in at least some of the rows of training data, and each value describes that column as being either ['categorical', 'output', 'nlp', 'date', 'ignore'].
+Note that 'continuous' data does not need to be labeled as such (all columns are assumed to be continuous unless labeled otherwise).

 .. py:method:: ml_predictor.train(raw_training_data, user_input_func=None)